Higher Order Function

 The above line is using Scala's built in foreach.

-It says - take customers, and for each customer, remind payment.
+and for each customer, remind payment.

 Keep reading for more interesting functional concepts.